Skip to main content

 Relationships First

-We see every client as whānau, and it’s those genuine connections that form the foundations of every wānanga we facilitate
+We welcome every client as whānau, and those connections anchor each wānanga and strategic planning workshop we facilitate

 Community members participating in a facilitated strategy session with AraHina, taking notes and sharing insights.